-Describes the faculty mostly as:
+Describes the student body as: Describes the faculty as:

 Date: Jan 29 2013 Major: Unknown (This Major's Salary over time) Bucknell is definitely a name recognition school that attracts a lot of "ambitious/competitive" kids.
 Unfortunately I would not characterize it as being an "Intellectually" ambitious culture.
 It is more of a "Socially" ambitious/competitive culture.
 Being in the middle of nowhere has a detrimental effect on the school.
 Without other outlets in the surrounding communities or towns students have no alternative but to pour all their energy into a one-dimensional social scene.
 That leads to an excessive use of alcohol and drugs on campus.
 Maybe it has changed since I was there but the habits were absolutely reckless.
 I realize all colleges have this to a certain extent but when the frat scene is literally the ONLY outlet for a highly-driven student body it devolves into an exceedingly unhealthy subculture - one that is the exact opposite of what a well-rounded intelligent person would hope to get from a higher-education experience.
 Forget about character-building, you are more likely to be more inconsiderate and juvenile when you leave than when you arrived.
 I will say that the name "Bucknell" has helped me in my career.
 But then again, many "top school" names could have also done the same.
 If small-circle social ambition and getting mind-blowingly wasted are more of your drive than intellectual development and personal growth you may find Bucknell to be your place - certainly a good number of people do.
 But if you are looking for a well-rounded higher education experience with some diverse experiences and opportunities to stretch your character, I would highly recommend going somewhere else.